-To be an artist one needs to have courage, discipline and an ability to express truth.
+To be an artist one needs courage, discipline and an ability to express truth.
 But to be able to continue to be an artist, one needs to be inspired.

 I also believe: if you want to be an artist, you already are.

 Stubbornness helps too.
 I learned this from a lecture given by Anaïs Nin as transcribed in the book A Woman Speaks, published in 1975.
-I wish I had this book nearby so I could reread it right now and so I could quote her rather than paraphrase from poor memory.
-But what I remember her saying is that a liberated woman has to be stubborn in order to live the life she really wants to live in spite of the cultural resistance.
+She wrote about how a liberated woman has to be stubborn in order to live the life she really wants to live in spite of the cultural resistance.
 Anaïs Nin has been an inspiration to me--her intelligence, courage, intellectual curiosity, androgynous mind, aesthetic sophistication, and passion for the arts.
-I often remember this idea--the importance of being stubborn as a positive thing--as the great protector of the true self, so that your unique voice can be heard.
+I often remember this idea--the importance of being stubborn as a positive thing, as the great protector of the true self, so that your unique voice can be heard.
 When no one would publish her experimental novels she started her own printing press and published them herself.
-To continue to be an artist this is the kind of spirit that is needed.
+To continue to be an artist, this is the kind of spirit that is needed.

 Last night I was inspired by Bob Dylan.
 My husband Lucas just happened to put on No Direction Home, the documentary about Bob Dylan that cuts back and forth between two stories: his story from the beginning, which especially focuses on his musical influences, and then footage of one of Dylan’s concerts when he first went electric.
 His folk fans felt angry and betrayed by his turning to rock-n-roll and had no problem expressing it.
 When he performed, he had to block out the audience’s boo’s.
 He had to believe in his right to make the music he wanted despite the lack of support he received.
 He was being stubborn.